Project ROSE: Conclusion of the program

 The ROSE program was successful and saved Pakistan Air Force's financial capital to be spent in a huge amount on foreign exchange.
 Under this program, further upgrades were considered and recommendations were made for the procurement of Mirage 2000 from Qatar.

 Acquisitions of Mirage 2000s from Qatar were bypassed by the JS HQ when Indian IAF inducted the jets in its fleet.
 In 2003, the PAF bought 13 more Mirage IIIEs from Spain for spares cannibalization, and unlike the Australian or Lebanese purchases, that is just what they are being used for.
-Their condition dictated there was no way that any of them could be returned to service.
+Their condition dictated their return to service was highly unlikely.
 Problems were encountered for the upgrade of the Mirage 5's role in naval variant for the Navy.
 However, this was eventually solved with the procurement of spare parts.
 Because of the program, the PAF gained an international reputation of expertise in maintaining and upgrading the Mirage for both air and naval versions.

-Despite challenges and problems, the ROSE program allowed the PAF to gain experience on aircraft technology, and gain confidence to undertake similar projects in the future.
+The ROSE program provided the PAF with experience in aircraft technology and the capability to undertake similar projects in the future.
 The Mirage received new capabilities, thus improving its performance dramatically.
-At the international level, Pakistan's ingenuity and engineering skills have meant the Mirages continue to play a major part in the defense of Pakistan's airspace.
+The program contributed to maintaining the operational relevance of Mirage aircraft in Pakistan’s air defense strategy.
 The program was meant to be continued for some time after 2003, but the Pakistan Air Force had to terminate it due to a combination of high costs and aging Mirage III/5 airframes.